Do you know the actual definition of a myth?

 I’d Like You to Try Something:

-- Plan your day ahead of time (preferably the night before so you can hit the ground running before your coffee finishes brewing).
+- Plan your day ahead of time (preferably the night before so you can hit the ground running before your coffee even finishes brewing).

 - Turn off all distractions, including the tv.